Michael-F-Bryan/rust-ffi-guide/book/dynamic_loading.md

     }
 ```

-Now that the hard part is out of the way, we just need to make sure our
+Now our `PluginManager` can load plugins, we need to make sure it has methods
-`PluginManager` has methods for firing the various plugin callbacks at the
+for firing the various plugin callbacks.
-appropriate time.

 ```rust
 // client/src/plugins.rs